-Sometimes circumstances change and you may need to apply for a Shortening of Time so you can marry as soon as possible.
+Sometimes circumstances change and you may need to apply to The Registrar of Births Deaths and Marriage for a Shortening of Time so you can marry as soon as possible.
 Here's a few things you need to know.

 To get married in Australia you must lodge a Notice of Intended Marriage with your authorised celebrant and then wait at least one month before you can say your I do's.
 So if a situation arises and you need to be married asap, you will need to apply to a prescribed authority for a Shortening of Time.